Gym Wear Fetish

 Activewear as a distinct focus tracks the rise of the materials and the culture around them.
 The decisive enabling technology was elastane:

-- 1958: chemist Joseph Shivers invented spandex (codenamed "Fiber K") at DuPont; the fibre, branded Lycra and known as elastane outside North America, could stretch to several times its length and recover, and reached the public market by 1962.
+- 1958: chemist Joseph Shivers invented spandex (codenamed "Fiber K") at DuPont; the fibre, branded Lycra and known as elastane outside North America, could stretch to several times its length and recover, and was commercialized by 1962.
+The generic name spandex is an anagram of "expands."

 - late 20th century: the aerobics and fitness boom of the 1970s–80s pushed close-fitting lycra leotards, leggings and cycling gear into mainstream visual culture.